colel91/DAX-Functions/README.md

 # DAX-Functions
-A list of useful DAX Functions
+This repository is meant to be a group of various DAX formulas that can be applied to many different situations.